genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Let's look through these statistics:

 - **Log2(Fold Change)**.
 Let’s assume, that we have two groups - with tumor and with control samples.
-Then, for each gene in a sample we know read counts (output of Quantify Raw Coverage in Genes application).
-If we divide read counts value for gene X (in the tumor sample) by the read counts value for gene X (in the control sample) we’ll get the Fold Change value:
+We know the raw expression levels of each gene in tumor and in control samples.
+If we divide these two intensities for a given gene X we’ll get the Fold Change value:

   *Fold Change = tumor/control*

-  And if we apply a Log2 transform for this value we’ll get Log2(Fold Change):
+  And if we apply a Log2 transform for these raw expression ratios we will get log-transformed fold change:

   *Log2 Fold Change = Log2 (tumor) - Log2(control)**